helfertool/docs/_sources/admin/configuration.rst.txt

        tmp: "/tmp"

    security:
-       # Application is behind additional/second proxy.
-In this case, the HTTP
+       # Application is behind reverse proxy.
+In this case, the HTTP header X-Forwarded-Proto
-       # header X-Forwarded-Host is used.
-Example: Apache > nginx > uwsgi
+       # is used to check if the application is accessed via HTTPS.
        behind_proxy: False

    badges: